DataDog/documentation/content/en/database_monitoring/setup_oracle/autonomous_database.md

 After all Agent configuration is complete, [restart the Datadog Agent][4].

-#### Validate

-[Run the Agent's status subcommand][5] and look for `oracle-dbm` under the **Checks** section.
-Navigate to the [DBM Oracle Database Overview][7] dashboard and [Databases][6] page in Datadog to get started.

-### 5. Install or verify the Oracle integration
+### Install or verify the Oracle integration

 #### First-time installations

 On the Integrations page in Datadog, install the [Oracle integration][9] for your organization.
-This installs an [Oracle dashboard][10] in your account that can be used to monitor the performance of your Oracle databases.
+This installs an [Oracle dashboard][7] in your account that can be used to monitor the performance of your Oracle databases.

 #### Existing installations

 {{% dbm-existing-oracle-integration-setup %}}

+### Validate the setup

+[Run the Agent's status subcommand][5] and look for `oracle-dbm` under the **Checks** section.
+Navigate to the [DBM Oracle Database Overview][7] dashboard and [Databases][6] page in Datadog to get started.

 ## Custom queries

 Database Monitoring supports custom queries for Oracle databases.
-See the [conf.yaml.example][11] to learn more about the configuration options available.
+See the [conf.yaml.example][12] to learn more about the configuration options available.

 <div class="alert alert-warning">Running custom queries may result in additional costs or fees assessed by Oracle.</div>